Differential Test Performance and Peer Effects

-We allow for $S$, $\tilde{\zeta}^{\ast}$, $\tilde{y}_{t}^{*}$, for $t=1,2$, and $\alpha$ to be mutually correlated and to be correlated with $\tilde{X}^{p}$ as well as with observed class level characteristics.
+We allow for $S$, $\tilde{\zeta}^{\ast}$, $\tilde{y}_{t}^{*}$, for $t=1,2$, and $\alpha$ to be mutually correlated and also to be correlated with observed individual and class level characteristics for the generalized model presented in Section \ref{sec:Model-with-Covariates}.
 This assumption includes scenarios where $S$ is selected completely at random, scenarios where $S$ is selected based on student and class level characteristics, as well as scenarios where students respond to the allocation $S$.
 Our assumptions, formally spelled out in Section \ref{subsec:Identification}, require that selection happens before testing which is a mild restriction that should be satisfied in most scenarios we have in mind.
 We do not otherwise specify or restrict the mechanism $S$ that selects students into classrooms.
 We also do not require that $S$ is observed.
 This is relevant in situations where we do not have information identifying individual students such as through their names, social security numbers or residential address.
 On the other hand we do require that we know who, among all test takers, is allocated to the same classroom.
 For project STAR data, this information is available for the majority of students in grades K through three through a class identifier\footnote{The identifier is a teacher ID that is unique for each classroom.}, but not for students in higher grades.